UlizesR/MetalLib/README.md

 ## About

-A C wrapper api that acts something similar to the Window's API (window.h) It's meant to allow macOS and iOS development using C/C++ instead of just using Objectice-C or Swift.
+A C wrapper api that acts something similar to the Window's API (window.h) It's meant to allow macOS development using C/C++ instead of just using Objectice-C or Swift.
 For those of us who like to use C and C++ that is.

 ## Tools and Technologies